Student involvement in Excited

 Master thesis related to Excited

-In 2019 Excited had 20 master students doing their master thesis on research and development projects related to Excited.
+In 2019 Excited had 20 master students been doing their master thesis on research and development projects related to Excited.
 In our publications overview you can find all thesises.

 One example is Vegard Hellem’s thesis, looking into “The Effect of Mandatory Assignments on students learning outcome and motivation in introductory programming courses.”
 After graduating he submitted and got a paper acceptet at Educon 2020.
 Another is Simon and Joachim’s thesis work, on automatic generation and grading of "drag and drop" programming exam questions for digital exams.